openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 ### createOsAccount

-createOsAccount(localName: string, type: OsAccountType): Promise&lt;OsAccountInfo&gt;
+createOsAccount(localName: string, type: OsAccountType, options?: CreateOsAccountOptions): Promise&lt;OsAccountInfo&gt;

-Creates an OS account.
+Creates a system account.
 This API uses a promise to return the result.

 **System API**: This is a system API.